-Saturday, January 19th, 2 to 4pm.
+Saturday, March 9th, 2 to 4:30pm.

 Participants will express their response to this koan using two- and three-dimensional collage materials provided by Open Mind Zen; including a foundation board, glue, paper, graphics and words related to the koan, and assorted 3-dimensional objects.
 Students are welcome to bring personal images or “found” objects to use in addition to materials provided.

 Please pre-register – class is limited to 12 participants.